Portal to Pets and People Together

 Ann Liu is an illustrator who is passionate about human emotions, social issues, and the ways how these can be translated into visual arts.

-What does more pets and people together mean to you?
+What does more pets and people together mean to you and your neighbors?